jaympatel1893/TwoUSAColleges/README.md

 This is Basic Implementation of Google Maps API

-It will give route between two colleges in USA.
+It will give route and distance between two colleges in USA.

 Here is a [demo](https://cdn.rawgit.com/jaythegenius48/TwoUSAColleges/master/direction.html).